 Each province can also delegate some of its authority to municipalities (towns and cites) within its borders.
 In Alberta, municipalities have certain powers under the Municipal Government Act.
 Each municipality can make bylaws, including about where people can smoke and drink in public, property taxes, speed limits, etc.

-- The border between Canada and the US remains closed until at least August 21st.
+- Canada-US Border: remains closed until at least January 21st.
 Only essential travel, trade and commerce is allowed, as well as families reuniting.

 - List of public health orders and Ministerial Orders in Alberta